25 Highest-Paying Trade Jobs (Official U.S. Labor Data)

 3. Practical, manual, or technical tasks that must be done on-site.

-Jobs that fit these criteria often belong to construction, energy, transportation, mechanical maintenance, and healthcare technology—and many pay six figures once you progress from apprentice to journeyman or supervisor.
+Jobs that fit these criteria often belong to construction, energy, transportation, mechanical maintenance, and mining.
+Many pay six figures once workers progress from apprentice to journeyman or supervisor.
 These guidelines shaped every pick in our “25 Highest-Paying Trade Jobs” ranking.

 Related: 30 Highest-Paying Careers in Arizona